Sexual harassment in the hospitality industry, i should have written an article years ago.

 SEXUAL HARASSMENT, WHAT NEXT?

 Most importantly, you should be aware that no matter how common sexual harassment in the hospitality industry is, it is NOT okay and should be reported to a higher authority.
-It is clear sexual harassment still occurs in the hospitality industry despite Government legislations with stop sexual harassment orders.
-Stopping sexual harassment in the workplace is a generational change which needs to be accelerated.
+It is clear sexual harassment still occurs in the hospitality industry despite Government legislation with stop sexual harassment orders.
+Stopping sexual harassment in the workplace is a generational change that needs to be accelerated.
 If you have been sexually harassed by a colleague, make sure you complain to your manager/boss.
 This complaint can be in person, phone call or message/email.

 - Report the harassment to the police